 The South Caucasus sits at the junction of Europe and Asia, wedged between the Black Sea and the Caspian, with the Greater Caucasus mountains forming a dramatic northern wall.
-Georgia and Armenia together offer ancient monasteries, exceptional food, world-class hiking, wine older than civilisation, and a warmth of hospitality that genuinely surprises most Western visitors.
+Georgia and Armenia together offer ancient monasteries, exceptional food, excellent hiking, wine older than civilisation, and a warmth of hospitality that genuinely surprises most Western visitors.
 But planning a first trip here raises practical questions that standard guidebooks do not always answer clearly.

 Georgia or Armenia: Which Country First?